SewerynKaminski/AdventOfCode/year2021/day24/README.md

 What is the smallest model number accepted by MONAD?

-Your puzzle answer was 73181221197111.
+Your puzzle answer was `73181221197111`.

-Both parts of this puzzle are complete!
-They provide two gold stars: **
+**Both parts of this puzzle are complete!
+They provide two gold stars:** :star: :star: